MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-implement-tenant-key.md

 Use the Azure Key Vault documentation to create a key vault and the key that you want to use for Azure Information Protection.
 For example, see [Get started with Azure Key Vault](/azure/key-vault/key-vault-get-started).

 Make sure that the key length is 2048 bits (recommended) or 1024 bits.
 Other key lengths are not supported by Azure Information Protection.

+As a security best practice, don't use a 1024-bit key because it is considered to offer an inadequate level of protection.
+Microsoft doesn’t endorse the use of lower key lengths such as 1024-bit RSA keys and the associated use of protocols that offer inadequate levels of protection, such as SHA-1.
+We recommend moving to a higher key length.

 To create an HSM-protected key on-premises and transfer it to your key vault as an HSM-protected key, follow the procedures in [How to generate and transfer HSM-protected keys for Azure Key Vault](/azure/key-vault/key-vault-hsm-protected-keys).